Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Introduction

 The relationship between RRL and the thin disk, however, has proven more complex.
-While early studies suggest that the thin disk does not contain RRL \citep{Martin1998}, recent work has revealed a small fraction of disk RRL with thin disk kinematics, sparking a debate about their origins \citep{Chadid2017,Marsakov2018,Marsakov2019,Zinn2020,Prudil2020,Cabrera-Gadea2024}.
+Although, metal-rich RRL stars with thin disk kinematics were found by \citet{Layden1995} and as early as \citet{Strugnell1986}, other studies were unable to confirm the association of these stars to the thin disk and suggested they might belong to the metal-rich tail of the thick disk \citep{Martin1998}.
+Recent work has revealed a significant fraction of disk RRL with thin disk kinematics \citep{Iorio2021}, sparking a debate about their origins \citep{Chadid2017,Marsakov2018,Marsakov2019,Zinn2020,Prudil2020}.
 One hypothesis is that these stars have an accreted origin \citep{Feuillet2022}.
-Another possibility is that the thin disk RRL are actually an intermediate-age population that is a result of binary evolution \citep{Pietrzynski2012,Karczmarek2012,Bobrick2024,Cuevas-Otahola2024}.
+Another possibility is that the thin disk RRL are actually an intermediate-age population and that it could be the result of binary evolution \citep{Iorio2021,Bobrick2024,Cuevas-Otahola2024,Cabrera-Gadea2024,Zhang2025}.